 Head injuries may also occur in the event of excessive shaking or rough handling of an infant or young child.
 Never shake a baby!
+Shaking can cause serious brain injuries, including bleeding, swelling, and even permanent damage.

-D3 Epileptic Seizure
+Epileptic Seizure

 Epilepsy is a condition characterised by recurrent seizures.
 If you witness your child having a seizure, it is crucial to take preventive measures to ensure the child does not get hurt.
+Seek immediate medical attention at the A&E.